Why Does My Hair Feel Sticky After Washing?

 Your Hair Wasn’t Rinsed Properly

-The excess product will stick to your scalp and your hair, causing it to look and feel greasy.
-When washing your hair, it’s worth spending the time rinsing your hair thoroughly to be sure you got all of the product out.
+When washing your hair, it’s worth spending time rinsing thoroughly to make sure you get all the product out.

 You Have a Product Build-Up

-Outside of shampoo and conditioner, you might be using other products on your hair.
 This could be from a variety of products, such as hairspray, serums, dry shampoo, oil treatments, and heat protectants.
-The more products that you use, the more build-up you could be facing.

 Your Conditioner is Too Strong

-If you only apply the conditioner to your ends and rinse your hair out well, yet still find your hair still is coming out sticky and greasy, it could be that your conditioner is the problem.
-It may be too strong for your hair.
+If you only apply conditioner to your ends and rinse your hair thoroughly, yet still find your hair is coming out sticky and greasy, it could be that your conditioner is the problem.

 Naturally oily, thin, or fine hair does not need as strong a conditioner as thick or dry hair.
-You do not need to use such a strong conditioner on these hair types.

 Instead, you should use a lightweight conditioner.
 You can notice a difference as early as the first wash after you switch!